NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

     terminate
 </pre>

-<p>These when statements are now waiting for their respective events.
-Since the events are mutually exclusive (it is first <strong>beforeTime(time)</strong>, then <strong>afterTime(time)</strong>, but never both) we only need to worry about the first to be executed.
-Note that, unless separated by a <strong>then</strong>, the order of the clauses at the same level is not important.
-The following code is identical to the code in our example:</p>
+These when statements are now waiting for their respective events.
+Since the events are mutually exclusive (it is first **beforeTime(time)**, then **afterTime(time)**, but never both) we only need to worry about the first to be executed.
+Note that, unless separated by a **then**, the order of the clauses at the same level is not important.
+The following code is identical to the code in our example:

 <pre>
 when afterTime(time)